jiaohehu/NPreview/DOC-diagram.md

     These commands are to mark a point, i.e., to identify the location of a point in a plane by showing a visible round black dot.
 The `dot` command will draw a circular dot.
-The default size of the dot is '4pt', but can be changed by the (dotsize) option, for example to set to a string of '5pt'.
+The default size of the dot is '4pt', but can be changed by the (dotsize) setting, for example to set to a string of '5pt'.

-    The color of the dot is set to black, unless changed by the (dotcolor) option, which must follow a MetaPost syntax for colors, i.e., "0.5[red,white]" , etc.
+    The color of the dot is set to black, unless changed by the (dotcolor) setting, which must follow a MetaPost syntax for colors, i.e., "0.5[red,white]" , etc.

     The other variants can be used to draw ticker markers for an X-axis or